Richard Rede: Abduction and ransom

 On 5 April 1401 while he was travelling from Drogheda to Trim, Rede was abducted at Rathfeigh near Skryne by Thomas Fleming, 2nd Baron Slane, and imprisoned in nearby Crewyn Castle, which belonged to Thomas's son Christopher.
 He was held hostage until he paid a ransom of £1000 (a vast sum at the time) to Christopher, and he was also robbed of £200 and numerous official records.
 What lay behind the episode, which was exceptional even in that violent age, is unclear.
 It has been suggested that the Flemings, like the Darcys and Cusacks, had previously had hopes of gaining the Netterville lands which Rede had acquired through his marriage to Elizabeth Netterville: while the latter families' abduction of Elizabeth in 1394 seems to have been fruitless, the Flemings' abduction of her husband brought them a substantial profit.

 The outraged Rede petitioned the new King Henry IV to visit "suitable punishment" on the Flemings for their crimes so that a "suitable example be made of all who would plan such things".
 The English Privy Council endorsed the petition, and for a time it seemed that the Flemings would suffer heavily for their treatment of Rede: in June 1401 a powerful commission was appointed to arrest and imprison Lord Slane and his wife Elizabeth Preston.
 This was, however, an era when the nobility found it easy to obtain a royal pardon for even the most heinous crimes, and in October 1401 Lord Slane, on payment of £30 (a derisory sum compared to the £1200 he had extracted from Rede), was duly pardoned, as was his son Christopher, who paid the same amount in damages.
 Since Christopher was pardoned for "all other seditious committed in both the present and the previous reign", one must wonder how many other crimes Christopher, who was probably still in his late teens, had already committed.

 Later years

 After being superseded as Lord Chief Justice in 1406 he returned to England and asked for permission to reside there permanently.
 Given his ill-treatment by the Flemings and his failure to obtain adequate redress for his wrongs, this was natural enough.
 Rather surprisingly, he returned to Ireland two years later and apparently died in Ireland.
 He was Deputy Treasurer of Ireland in 1413.
 In 1415 he was given leave to travel to England again: whether or not he did so is unclear.
 He and his wife were both still alive in 1416, and were still expanding their holdings with purchases of land in County Louth.
 The Richard Rede who with his wife Katherine was granted lands at Stackallen in 1424 may have been his son.
+Richard in turn sold lands to Robert Rede, son of Philip, who may have been a cousin, in 1427.